 He continues to be dogged by inquiries that have their roots in the funding of his successful 2007 election campaign.

 Tied in legal knots

-An anti-corruption team in Nanterre, in the western suburbs of Paris, placed him under formal investigation on suspicion of trying to influence senior judges.
+An anti-corruption team in Nanterre, in the western suburbs of Paris, placed him under formal investigation in 2014 on suspicion of trying to influence senior judges.

 His 15-hour stay in policy custody on 1 July 2014 was unprecedented for an ex-president in France.
 His supporters openly accuse his political opponents of trying to sabotage his return to the political mainstream.